 Once tapped, we see that in the console the handler of the action has been executed.

+That was pretty easy.
 Now let's move to the third and the coolest things, the coolest thing that I wanted to show you, which is custom view controller transitions.

 Right now when we present our Document View Controller, we get a simple slide up amination that is provided by UIKit and that's already pretty cool but it's not really the way it should look like.
 Instead, the way it really should look like is the user taps the document thumbnail and the thumbnail grows into the particle system on the left side of our Document View Controller.
 So let's take a look at how we can make this work.

 Therefore, we switch back to the present document function that we created earlier.
 Now the way custom View Controller transitions work is you register yourself as the transitioning delegate of the view controller that is about to be presented.

 Before it is presented, UIKit will call us and ask for the transitioning controller.
 We give back the transitioning controller and that object will be in charge of driving the animation from view controller A to view controller B.

 View controller A in our situation is the Document Browser View Controller.
 View controller B is the Document View Controller.

 Now Pau mentioned that earlier the Document Browser View Controller already gives us this transitioning controller for us.
 We just have to keep a reference and pass it back to the function that UIKit will call.

 So first, we register ourselves as the transitioning delegate of the document View Controller that is about to be presented.
 Next, we obtain a new transitioning Controller by calling the transition Controller for Document URL on our UI Document Browser View Controller.

 Now this object doesn't really need a lot of configuration.
 The only thing it really needs is the target View.
 The target View is the one that we're going to animate to.
 And in our situation, that's the particle system on the left.

 We keep a reference to the transitioning controller that we've just obtained via our variable.
 Now the last thing we really have to do is implementing the UI View Controller Transitioning Delegate protocol.

 Now, therefore, we implement the two functions: animation Controller for Presented View Controller and also, because we want to support closing documents, animation Controller for dismissed view controller.